 For building strength, your physiotherapy will probably involve some form of resistance training, such as with free weights, long rubber bands, or even cycles that you pedal with your hands.

 Ready to get started?

 Whether you’re in need of post-surgical rehab or are hoping to avoid surgery, our comprehensive treatment plan is designed to both target the various parts of your complex shoulder system, and to keep you motivated throughout the session.

-Contact us today in Winnipeg, CA today or make an appointment online to learn how we can help you quickly relief your shoulder pain.
+Contact us today in Winnipeg, CA today or make an appointment online to learn how our best physiotherapist can help you quickly relief your shoulder pain.